autowarefoundation/autoware.universe/perception/radar_object_clustering/README.md

 ### Detail Algorithm

+- Sort by distance from `base_link`

+At first, to prevent changing the result from depending on the order of objects in DetectedObjects, input objects are sorted by distance from `base_link`.
+In addition, to apply matching in closeness order considering occlusion, objects are sorted in order of short distance in advance.

 - Clustering

 If two radar objects are near, and yaw angle direction and velocity between two radar objects is similar (the degree of these is defined by parameters), then these are clustered.
+Note that radar characteristic affect parameters for this matching.
+For example, if resolution of range distance or angle is low and accuracy of velocity is high, then `distance_threshold` parameter should be bigger and should set matching that strongly looks at velocity similarity.

+![clustering](docs/clustering.drawio.svg)

 After grouping for all radar objects, if multiple radar objects are grouping, the kinematics of the new clustered object is calculated from average of that and label and shape of the new clustered object is calculated from top confidence in radar objects.

-![clustering](docs/clustering.drawio.svg)

 - Fixed label correction